 We offer a culture of creativity that inspires teachers and students to think differently, explore confidently and adapt skillfully.
 This approach means that we are constantly searching for technological opportunities that will enhance learning.

 Technology has always driven the tradition of innovation at The York School.
-Our capacity for change made us one of the first schools in Canada to offer a one-to-one laptop programme.
+Our capacity for change made us one of the first schools in Canada to offer a one-to-one laptop program.
 Being at the forefront of innovation among independent schools means constantly searching for the next horizon.

 When exploring options and making choices about technology in the classroom, we focus on ways to enrich the IB inquiry method and to empower students and teachers to access the full potential of their imaginations.

-Led by our Learning, Technology & Innovation department, the school constantly adapts to technological opportunities that arise and responds with new initiatives and programmes.
+Led by our Learning, Technology & Innovation department, the school constantly adapts to technological opportunities that arise and responds with new initiatives and programs.
 We regularly assess the needs of our community and participate in a rigorous process of goal setting and reflection each year.

 Technology in the Classroom